IMPORTANT! YOU MUST READ THIS BEFORE CONTINUING:

 Raw Vegan Dietary Phosphorus Restriction

 Strategies for dietary phosphorus restriction used in chronic kidney disease patients include eliminating inorganic phosphorus from food additives and selecting grain sources with lower phosphate bioavailability (Gutierrez & Myles, 2010).
 Limitations of such strategies include lack of food additive knowledge, and reduced bioavailability of essential nutrients from grain consumption (Gutierrez & Myles, 2010).
 A raw vegan diet has potential as an efficacious dietary phosphorus restriction strategy to meet the needs of kidney patients and anyone interested in preventing kidney disease with associated bone disorders (osteodystrophy), vascular problems (calcification), and tumorigenesis.
-For more information on dietary phosphorus and bone disorders, see: How Dairy Products Cause Osteoporosis.
-For information on phosphorus and cardiovascular disease, see: Unplug Your Stove to Unplug Your Arteries.
+For more information on dietary phosphorus and bone disorders, see: Cows Don't Drink Milk: Unraveling the Calcium Paradox.
+For information on phosphorus and cardiovascular disease, see: How Cooking Clogs Your Arteries.

 Testifying before a hearing by the United States Senate (1946) on the Gerson Diet for cancer treatment, Dr. Miley, Medical Director of Gotham Hospital, New York City stated, "The diet consists chiefly of large amount of fresh fruit and fresh vegetables and does not allow any meat, milk, alcohol, canned or bottled foods."
 The Gerson Diet, according to Dr. Miley, normalizes blood serum ratios of sodium, potassium, and phosphorus, thereby correcting "abnormal chemistry of the whole body."
 Dr. Miley said, "Cancer is primarily a disease of abnormal body chemistry."

 As well as eliminating animal-based foods, a raw vegan diet also eliminates cooked plant-based foods such as grain, corn, legumes, and starchy tubers like potatoes which contribute significant amounts of dietary phosphorus per calorie, especially in the large amounts they are usually consumed.
-For example, 3500 calories of potatoes has 2891 mg phosphorus compared to only 773 mg phosphorus in 3500 calories of low-phosphorus fruit.
+Two cups of cooked lentils has 712 mg of phosphorus, and 1,000 calories of potatoes has 826 mg phosphorus compared to only 220 mg phosphorus in 1,000 calories of low-phosphorus fruit—almost four times less phosphorus per calorie.
 Ross Horne (1988), who worked closely with Nathan Pritikin, described how patients who followed Pritikin's cooked-grain and starch-based vegan diet developed cancer and arthritis.
 Dr. Ruth Cilento said, "When later reviewing the results of my cancer patients' different dietary programs, I realized that none of the patients on the strict Pritikin Program were recovering."
-Breast cancer recurrence was also found to increase as female survivors increased their starch intake (Emond, Patterson, & Pierce, 2011).
+Breast cancer recurrence was also found to increase as female survivors increased their starch intake (Emond, Patterson, & Pierce, 2011), and patients in a clinical trial who drank a soy beverage daily showed no decrease in prostate cancer recurrence (Bosland et al, 2013).
+In contrast to traditional fermentation methods that produce "stinky" tofu, modern methods of hydrolysis produce free glutamic acid or monosodium glutamate (MSG), a neurotoxin that is hidden in tofu and in other manufactured soy and vegetable protein products.
+Tofu consumption in a middle-aged population was associated with cognitive decline (White et al., 2000).

 A raw vegan diet that consists predominately of uncooked, low-phosphorus plant-based foods may be used as an effective dietary phosphorus restriction strategy while providing essential nutrients and energy.
 A phosphorus restricted raw vegan diet also has potential to increase patient compliance through the diet’s convenience, palatability, and satiety.
-A diet of natural, unprocessed plant-based foods also eliminates phosphate food additives, and, if organic foods are used, reduces intake of organophosphate pesticides that have been related to Attention-Deficit/Hyperactivity Disorder, ADHD (Bouchard et al., 2010).
+In addition, a diet of natural, unprocessed plant-based foods eliminates phosphate food additives, and, if organic foods are used, reduces intake of organophosphate pesticides that have been related to Attention-Deficit/Hyperactivity Disorder, ADHD (Bouchard et al., 2010).
 A phosphorus restricted diet has been found effective in reducing symptoms of ADHD (Hafner, 2001).
+When sugary soft drink and fruit juice intake was studied, only soft drinks, which generally contain phosphoric acid, were associated with pancreatic cancer (Mueller et al., 2010).
+Carrigan et al. (2014) found that phosphorus additives in processed food increased the total phosphorus content in the average diet in the United States by 60%.
+This may help explain why cancer rates have steady increased along with intake of processed foods.

 Raw vegan diets that include generous quantities of high-protein and high-phosphorus nuts and seeds are not effective for dietary phosphorus restriction.
-Used in limited amounts, coconuts and macadamia nuts are examples of low-phosphorus nuts that supply needed concentrated sources of energy and protein in a raw vegan phosphorus restricted diet.
-Coconuts and macadamia nuts are particularly low in phosphorus in comparison with other foods when measured by calorie.
-Table 1 shows that phosphorus in macadamia nuts measured by calorie is over 10 times lower than in no-fat cow milk.
-Macadamia nuts are more than three times lower in phosphorus per calorie than whole wheat bread or potatoes and four times lower than corn.
+Used in limited amounts, however, coconuts and macadamia nuts are examples of lower-phosphorus nuts that supply needed concentrated sources of energy and protein in a raw vegan phosphorus restricted diet.
+Although the absolute amount of phosphorus by weight in coconuts and macadamia nuts is similar to flesh foods and grains, coconuts and macadamia nuts are much lower in phosphorus when measured by calorie.
+Table 1 shows that phosphorus in macadamia nuts measured by calorie is over 5-6 times lower than lean cuts of beef, chicken, and fish, and over 11 times lower than no-fat cow milk.
+Macadamia nuts are more than 3 times lower in phosphorus per calorie than whole wheat bread or potatoes, and about 4 times lower than corn.

 Adapted from USDA National Nutrient Database for Standard Reference.
 Retrieved from http://www.nal.usda.gov/fnic/foodcomp/search/

 Protein in coconut has been found to exceed meat, milk, and eggs in promoting tissue growth (Johns, Finks, & Paul, 1919).
-An advantage of supplying protein in raw nuts is that none of the amino acid content of the protein has been destroyed (deaminated) as occurs in cooked food.
+An advantage of supplying protein in raw nuts is that none of the amino acid content of the protein has been destroyed (deaminated) as occurs in cooked food, and there is less coagulation of protein that prevents pepsin digestion.
 Therefore, the body requires less protein from coconuts and other natural raw foods to meet growth and maintenance needs.

 Concerns about saturated fat and overall fat levels in coconuts and other nuts as a cause of dyslipidemia and chronic disease have been refuted by numerous investigators (Assunção, Ferreira, dos Santos, Cabral, & Florêncio, 2009; Griel et al., 2008; Prior, Davidson, Salmond, & Czochanska, 1981; Sabaté, Oda, & Ros, 2010).
 Also, "About 40 per cent of the calories in a typical American diet are derived from fats, which is almost equal to the calories derived from carbohydrates.
 Therefore, the use of fats by the body for energy is as important as the use of carbohydrates is" (Guyton & Hall, 2006, p.842).